 Colheita Port in Original Kopke box as illustrated

 Kopke Port is the oldest port house.
-Established in 1638 by Christiano Kopke and his son, Nicolau Kopke who came to Portugal as representatives of the Hanseatic League, the House of Kopke is the eldest Porto wine export firm.
-Through many generations, the Company was run by several representatives of the Kopke family, obtaining an excellent reputation for its wines.
+Established in 1638 by Nicolau Kopke and his son Cristiano, who came to Portugal as representatives of the Hanseatic League, the House has been run through the generations by several representatives of the Kopke family, obtaining an excellent reputation for its wines.